StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ### AWS IAM Policies

-The following AWS policies can be downloaded during the installation of AWS StackPack in your StackState instance:
+The following AWS policies can be downloaded during the installation of the AWS StackPack in your StackState instance:

 * **Full install** - `StackStateIntegrationPolicyInstall.json`
 * **Minimal install** - `StackStateIntegrationPolicyTopoCronInstall.json`